Gunyo/T1A2-Portfolio/README.md

 Target audience:
 Employers looking to engage a dev and/or IT professional.
 Expect the employer to have the following knowledge and expectations:
-- technical knowledge relating to information technology, software development/coding, programming languages and development stacks
+- technical knowledge relating to information technology, software development/coding, programming languages and development stacks.
-- high expectations of professionalism and a positive work ethic
+- high expectations of professionalism and a positive work ethic.

+Tech Stack:
+- Visual Studio Code
+- HTML
+- CSS
+- JavaScript